Jets Get Rolled 5-1 at Home by Avalanche

 Jets centre Pierre-Luc Dubois was then sent to the penalty box for four minutes for cross-checking and unsportsmanlike conduct.
 A Colorado penalty shortened their advantage by a minute.

-After Rittich entered the game for the final period, Winnipeg went on its fourth power play three minutes in but couldn’t capitalize.
+After Rittich entered the game for the final period, Winnipeg had two power plays but couldn’t capitalize.

-The Jets had another man advantage midway through the period, but only mustered one shot on goal.

 Colorado was 0-for-3 on the power play and Winnipeg went 1-for-5.